digger32/vlm-eval-a1/README.md

-# vlm-eval
+# Evaluation-protocol audit of open VLMs on VizWiz

-Anonymised code and per-prediction outputs for the ACVR paper *"Do VLMs See What Blind Users Show Them?
-A Distribution-Shift and Evaluation-Protocol Audit on VizWiz."*
+Anonymised code and per-prediction outputs for the ACVR paper *"It wil be placed when paper accepted."*
 Provided for double-blind review; it reproduces every number in the paper from the raw predictions.